-The Fellowship Office has several campus partners who can help students find funding and research opportunities, as follows:
+The Fellowship Office has several campus partners, as follows:

 Diversity: The Financial Aid Office is the central information resource on scholarships for underrepresented students.
 Students are strongly encouraged to view the information on the FAO website first, and to speak to a Financial Aid advisor.
 Further, the FAO is partnered with the Student Diversity and Multicultural Affairs Office (SDMA) and the Fellowship Office, to provide further guidance.
 Underrepresented students should contact SDMA for support services, including academic planning and mentorship.
 Students should also refer to the Fellowship Office for information on certain upcoming scholarships, deadlines, and specific ways to put together a competitive application.

 The Fellowship Office works as actively as possible with SDMA to ensure that all of the student populations it serves are aware of the many different types of funding available to them.
 Students served by SDMA are also encouraged to visit the website of the Office of Diversity & Inclusion, to review the institution's diversity initiatives.